-The Prince handed my arm back to Hope and motioned to my father to follow before leading the way to his throne chamber.
+The Prince handed me back to Hope and motioned to my father to follow before leading the way to his throne chamber.

 The Prince’s chamber was empty when we arrived.
-There were no courtiers or attendants present, and when my father closed the doors the sound seemed to thunder through the enormous room.
+There were no courtiers or attendants present, and when my father closed the doors the sound thundered through the enormous room.

-The Prince sat on his throne, haloed in gold by the solar fresco behind him, and beckoned us forward.
+The Prince sat on his throne slowly, as though performing for a room full of courtiers, and then beckoned us forward.
 We approached and kissed the hem of his robe before standing once more.